Geometry-Preserving Encoder/Decoder in Latent Generative Models: Numerical results

 \subsection{Visualization of encoder differences in GPE and VAE}

 In this experiment, our goal is to visualize the differences between the encoders from GPE and VAE.
-The primary objective of the GPE encoder is to embed the data distribution while preserving its geometric structure, whereas the VAE encoder aims to map the data distribution to a Gaussian distribution in the latent space.
+The primary objective of the GPE encoder is to embed the data distribution while preserving its local geometric structure, whereas the VAE encoder aims to map the data distribution to a standard Gaussian prior in the latent space.